Quarantine on cruise ship in Japan comes under question

 Japanese health officials say a 14-day quarantine on the ship is adequate, citing results that all but one of more than 500 Japanese returnees from Wuhan, the epicenter of the virus in China, who initially tested negative were also found to be virus-free at the end of their 14-day quarantine at government facilities.

-Those officials also defend precautions taken on the ship.
+Those officials also have defended precautions taken on the ship.
 About 1,000 crew members were told to wear surgical masks, wash their hands, use disinfectant sprays and stop operations at restaurants, bars and other entertainment areas after Feb.
 5, when the first group of 10 infected people were reported and the official start of the 14-day quarantine was announced.

+Dr. Michael Ryan, the chief of emergencies at the World Health Organization, said earlier this month that the agency was working with Japanese officials to help passengers get off the ship as soon as possible.

+“It’s really important that there’s an appropriate risk management approach being taken here,” he said last week.
+He reminded countries of their obligations to respect the human rights of travelers and said they were working to ensure that “we don’t end up with an unfortunate consequence of people having to stay too long in that situation.”

 Passengers were instructed to stay in their cabins and not walk around or contact other passengers.
 Those in windowless cabins could go out on the deck to take a walk or exercise for about an hour each day.